ediardo/osicalytics/README.md

 * Juan Pablo Lopez <juan.pablo.lopez.gutierrez@intel.com>

 ## Contributing
-Find a bug?
+Found a bug?
 Request a new feature?
 Submit an issue or PR

 ## License
 This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details